New to Teaching

 - access the Foundations of University Teaching Practice (FUTP) online modules.

-This year the New to Teaching @ SCU Workshop was held on the 25th February, if you missed attending and need support please contact the centre or view our Engage page for other teaching support options.
+This year the New to Teaching @ SCU Workshop was held on the 25th February, if you missed attending and need support please contact The Centre for Teaching and Learning or view our Engage page for other teaching support options.

 Statement of Completion: New to Teaching @ SCU Workshop